Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-system/README.md

 * WARN if the system's running status is not "Normal", unless it reports an outright failure.
 * WARN if total capacity usage is >= `--warning` (default: 90%).
 * WARN if storage pool capacity usage is >= `--warning` (default: 90%).
-* CRIT if the system reports health status "Faulty", "Invalid" or "Offline".
+* CRIT if the system reports health status "Faulty", "No Input", "Invalid" or "Offline".
-* CRIT if the system's running status reports a failure ("Offline", "Invalid", "Migration fault", "Error/Faulty", "Power-on failed", "Abnormal" or "Rollback failure").
+* CRIT if the system's running status reports a failure ("Not running", "Sleep in High Temperature", "Offline", "Invalid", "Migration fault", "Error/Faulty", "To be synchronized", "Power-on failed", "Abnormal" or "Rollback failure").
 * CRIT if total capacity usage is >= `--critical` (default: 95%).
 * CRIT if storage pool capacity usage is >= `--critical` (default: 95%).
 * UNKNOWN on invalid API responses or responses with error codes.